jkjuopperi/ruuvi-gateway-prometheus/README.md

-# ruuvi-prometheus exporter
+# ruuvi-gateway-prometheus exporter

-This is a simple Prometheus exporter that exports metrics for Ruuvi version 3 data format Bluetooth LE advertisements.
+This is a simple Prometheus exporter that exports metrics from Ruuvi Gateway HTTP API to Prometheus.

+It is based on https://github.com/joneskoo/ruuvi-prometheus that exports Ruuvi sensor data from Bluetooth LE to Prometheus.

 ## Usage

-I use ruuvi exporter with Alpine Linux myself and it’s on [Alpine Linux repository in edge/testing].

-To use this binary release, install Alpine edge and enable the testing repository and apk add ruuvi-prometheus.
-Enable service to start at booth with `rc-update add ruuvi-prometheus`.

-You will need to uncomment "rpi bluetooth" in /etc/mdev.conf for Raspberry Pi Bluetooth to work.

 The service binds listen address to `:9521` by default.